 In these situations, you can call your local office to see if you qualify for an in-person visit.
 SSA cautions that “appointments may not be immediately available, depending on local health and safety conditions and staffing.”

 Administrative Law Judges are currently conducting hearings by phone only, but phone hearings are not mandatory.
 If you prefer an in-person or video hearing, you can request a postponement until normal office operations resume.
 A notice will be sent by mail at least 20 days ahead of the new hearing date with details.
 Here’s how to contact your local Hearing Office.

 Will my Social Security application take longer to process because of the coronavirus?

 Possibly.
 It normally takes about six weeks for the SSA to process your application and start your benefits.
 Social Security Disability payments typically take five to six months to process.
 With field offices closed temporarily and phone services prioritizing the most critical requests, delays can't be ruled out.

 What if I have lost my Social Security card?

 You can replace a lost or stolen Social Security card up to three times in a year and up to 10 times during your lifetime.
 Getting a new card because of a change in your legal name or citizenship status does not count toward the limits.
-Because Social Security offices are closed, you’ll have to order a new card online.
+Because Social Security offices are closed for routine business, you’ll have to order a new card online.
 You can order a new card online if you: